skoyam/finance-tracker/README.md

+## FIN Finance Tracker

-## Meet FIN, the Finance-Tracker Application designed in TypeScript which functionality includes
+#### Meet Fin, the finance-tracker application designed in TypeScript so you can directly manage your spending in a visually clear manner.